Omlahid/NaNoWriMo-Discord-Bot/README.md

 This bot (Omlabot) is a small bot I've created.
 It uses the discord.js library, and is deployed through node.js.

-It is currently only in French, but I plan to translate it to English soon.
-It was built to support the Quebec city region NaNoWriMo group.
+As of 2016/12/10, the bot supports French and English messages.
+Edit the `auth.json` to change the language.

 ## I-Know-What-I'm-Doing Documentation

 For this bot to work, you need to have node.js 6.0.0+ installed.
 This is to download [discord.js](https://github.com/hydrabolt/discord.js/), which is required to run this bot.

 Then, you need to open the auth.json file, and enter the e-mail and password of the account that will serve as your bot.
-You then simply need to run start.bat.
+You then simply need to run `start.bat`.

 ## I-Have-Never-Done-Anything-Like-This-Before Documentation